benjbuch/octo_waffle/part_12-manipulating_tables.md

     ## 1 1 3  8  apple 1, 4, 7
     ## 2 2 6 10 banana    2, 8

 What to do with this fancy new column containing lists?
-We could apply another function on them.
+We could want to apply another function on them.

 ``` r
 ex2 %>%